uiowaSEP2024/002_ImagePro/README.md

-# Image Processing Backend Project
+# ImageInsights Project

 ## Overview

 This project is developed as part of ECE:5830 Software Engineering Project in the Department of Electrical and Computer Engineering at The University of Iowa.

 - **Group ID:** 002_ImagePro
-- **Project Title:** Image Processing Backend
+- **Project Title:** ImageInsights

 ## Project Description

-The **Image Processing Backend** project is a collaborative effort aimed at developing an enterprise-level software solution for a medical imaging company.
+The **ImageInsights** project is a collaborative effort aimed at developing an enterprise-level software solution for a medical imaging company.
 This project addresses the complex needs of the healthcare industry by providing a comprehensive system that includes the following key features:

 - **AWS Hosted System:** We have created a robust and scalable system hosted on Amazon Web Services (AWS), ensuring high availability and reliability.

-- **Order Processing:** Our software enables the efficient processing of orders, streamlining the workflow for the medical imaging company.
+- **Study Processing:** Our software enables the efficient processing of medical studies, streamlining the workflow for the medical imaging company.

-- **Compute Node Management:** We've implemented a compute node management system that hosts the company's products, allowing for efficient computation and data processing.
+- **Compute Node Management:** We've implemented a compute node management system that hosts the company's imaging products, allowing for efficient computation and data processing.

 - **Automated Records Organization:** The system automates the organization of medical records, making data retrieval and management more efficient.

-- **Billing Integration:** We've integrated a billing system that automates invoicing and payment processing, reducing administrative overhead.

 - **Front-End Visualization:** Our software offers a user-friendly front-end interface, providing access to crucial metrics and visualization tools for easy data interpretation.